-Any solicitation of improper payments should be reported immediately to management and the Legal & Compliance Department.
-You should reject this solicitation of improper payment on the grounds of our COMP-003 Anti-Corruption & Bribery Policy and the law.
+Any solicitation of improper payments should be reported immediately to your vessel's operations department.
+You should reject this solicitation of improper payment on the grounds of our COMP-003 Anti- Corruption & Bribery Policy and the law.

 An agent hired by the Company proposed that a "small fee" should be made to a port authority in order to call to the port.
 Can this payment be made since it is not made directly by the Company?